updated by Bryan Davis 2 days ago

 Extented Forecast

-Swami's Predictions are his own observations!!
-If you missed out on epic surf or a 10 second barrel, he's not responsible because we don't pay him enough!
-So to help you and him out, always check the Florida wave models and other Florida surf forecast links below to see for yourself.
-Who knows, you may learn to forecast the next swell better than Swami.
+Bryan and SurfGuru's predictions are his own observations!!
+He has to look at several models that all give different data then compare it to the buoys and historical data to decide what is going to happen every time.
+If you missed out on epic surf or a 12 second barrel, he's not responsible because he doesn't get paid enough or sometimes at all.
+So to help you and him out, always check the Florida Wave Models and other Florida surf forecast links below to see for yourself.

 Surf Guru Wave Model